Student Life offers a variety of programs that will enhance your student experience. Our focus is to:

 The University of Manitoba Student Leadership Development Programs provide U of M students with the opportunity to develop comprehensive leadership skills by exploring a multitude of leadership techniques, theories and models through interactive workshops and activities.

-Mentorship & Volunteering
+Mentoring & Volunteering

 Student Life office, 225 UMSU University Centre, Phone: 204-474-9093